“Theme park with world-class experiences”

 Movieland may look like an underwhelming park to pure coaster junkies, but they’re wrong.
 Theme parks aren’t about roller coasters alone and Movieland created some world-class experiences.
 This isn’t a bad weather park, though.
 Many rides include serious chances of getting (very) wet, so I’d recommend visiting Movieland during the summer months.

 Would you consider visiting this park during a trip to Italy?
 What’s your favourite Movieland ride?
 And do you think that they’ll ever build a new roller coaster?
-Share your opinion in the comments section below.
+Share your opinion in the comments section at the bottom of this page.